samyachour/Corelogic_Challenge/README.md

 So now that we have the outlines of all the surrounding houses in pixel coordinates, we can do the same for the lots:
 ![Lot Contours](images/lotContours.png)

 To convert out outlines from pixel coordinates to lat/long (and then subsequently to stateplane) we use [Mercator Projection](https://en.wikipedia.org/wiki/Mercator_projection#Derivation_of_the_Mercator_projection).
 I won't get into that now but it's basically a way to wrap a cylinder around our spherical earth, and then unwrap that cylinder into a 2D map.
 On a large scale it distorts the sizes of land masses, but for our purposes it shouldn't be a problem.

+To interpret all these polygons I used [shapely](http://toblerity.org/shapely/).
 We can map the houses and their lots in stateplane coordinates:
 ![Houses and Lots](images/houses&Lots.png)
 The red polygon is just red because that's an indication that it's not valid - ie it's got some weird hole or corner that screws it up.
 Still workable though.